a2life/shogi-board/readme.md

 second character :  '-' to indicate normal move, '+' to indicate promotion, 'd'  to indicate drop

-third and fourth chars:  'move to" coordinate.
+third and fourth chars:  'move to' coordinate.
 34 means 3d, 22 means 2b etc.,

-fifth and six column : 'move from' coordinate for '-' and '+'. in case of 'd' then only fifthcolumn will be used as piece indicator
+fifth and six column : 'move from' coordinate for '-' and '+'. in case of 'd' then only fifth column will be used as piece indicator

 example of moves